 a.
 Owners of riparian property, including individual owners and the owners or directors of profit or nonprofit associations, partnerships, corporations or such other legal entities owning riparian property, are entitled to apply, with priority over other mooring permit classes, for up to two moorings per property parcel directly adjacent to the shorefront property parcel.
 They may apply for additional class 1 moorings, up to four in total, without priority over other mooring permit classes.
 In both cases applications are subject, as determined by the harbormaster, to the availability of space and to state and local regulations.
 Contiguous lots under the same ownership shall be considered as one property parcel.
 An individual owner may designate only immediate family members (the owner or the owner's spouse, children, or parents) or the current lessee of the owner's riparian property as holders of the permitted moorings.
-An association, partnership, or corporation may designate any of its members in good mooring privileges in this category may be granted to owners whose riparian property is adjacent to a town conservation zone.
-Guest moorings: Only owners of riparian property may have guest moorings.
-Only one of the two moorings permitted class 1a permit holders may be a guest mooring, except that nonfamily associations, partnerships, or corporations owning developed riparian property may designate as guest moorings one or both of their permitted moorings.
+An association, partnership, or corporation may designate any of its members in good standing as holders of its permitted moorings.
+With the approval of the harbormaster, mooring privileges in this category may be granted to owners whose riparian property is adjacent to a town conservation zone.